2Parale/2Performant-Product-Importer/readme.txt

 == Upgrade Notice ==

 = 0.9.1 =
-Fixes a fatal error shown on environments without required PEAR classes
+Fixes a fatal error shown on environments without required PEAR classes.
+Introduces ability to insert product into post.

 = 0.9 =
 This version is the first version